Using herbs in your coop can not only make it smell nicer, but it can also provide medicinal and protective benefits for your chickens.

 As with people, some chickens will prefer one herb and not another.
 They too, have their likes and dislikes.

-If you grow an abundance of these herbs, many can be dried and used over the winter months.
 Some, such as comfrey, dandelion and marigold can be added to their feed.

 Others, mostly the aromatics like mint and lemon balm can be hung or sprinkled throughout the coop to keep it smelling fresh.